exastencil/existential/MODLIST.md

 - Some added, intuitive block placing mechanics for easier building and exploring.
 - Some changes to terrain generation
 - Totem of Holding for preserving your items on death

+### Supplementaries by MehVahdJukaar
+Similar to Quark, this just adds a bunch of things that help the world feel more lived in.
+Signs to villages, some decorative and functional items and an alternative source of string and wool in the form of Flax.

+### Farmer's Delight by vectorwing
+This adds some more farming and cooking options.
+Eventually the player will stop eating but since farming is a slow, but steady source of EMC the player is rewarded by finding various food sources.

 ### Map Atlases by lilypuree
 The most vanilla-feeling mapping solution I've seen.
 It keeps maps relevant and